Buying a New Dirt Bike

 Which dirt bike?

 If you haven't decided on a particular bike yet, see which dealers are closest to you.
+Dealer support is important for beginner riders, especially if you're not mecahnically inclined.
 Assess your personality and athletic abilities, then head to the manufacturer's websites to start your research, but read the information with an open mind.
 They want you to buy their bike so will go to great lengths to make the bike sound like it's perfect for every rider.
 You're the only one that can answer the 'which dirt bike should I buy' question.
 If you're having difficulty figuring out the model info and specs on the manufacturer's site, you can read through our Which Dirt Bike is Which article to help decode the model's letter and number combinations.

 No matter which bike(s) you're considering, make sure you can touch the ground with at least the balls of your feet when comfortably seated on the bike.
 If you can't reach the ground the bike will tip over when you come to a stop and what goes down must come up, and most dirt bikes weigh over 200 pounds.
 Another reason to get a comfortable seat height is if the bike has a kickstarter.
 Almost all trail bikes come with electric start and most of the larger motocross bikes also have e-start, but if you buy one of the smaller MX bikes it may still have a kickstarter, and if you can't reach the ground to steady the bike while kicking the lever it's going to be really hard to start the bike.

 Dirt bike lingo: